-For non-MICR print jobs the MICR cartridge and IU can be replaced with standard Lexmark components.
+For non-MICR print jobs the MICR cartridge and IU could be replaced with standard Lexmark components.
 Both units must be swapped as a pair.
-A "mismatched cartridge and imaging unit" error will occur if only one component is swapped.
+A "mismatched cartridge and imaging unit" error will occur if only one component of the pair is interchanged.
 Extra care should be taken with protecting components from damage when not installed in the printer.
-All internal end-of-life tracking information is kept separate for all components in the printer and matched to the appropriate component serial numbers.
+All internal end-of-life tracking information is kept separate for all components in the printer and on data chips in the individual units.